 Culturally, Brits are known for being more reserved than some other nationalities.
 We often avoid openly sharing our emotions in fear of being seen as weak.
 This doesn’t mean that Brits don’t feel strong emotions, but rather we are trained early on to be more self-contained.

-For example, North American people tend to be more huggy and into public displays of affection.
-But Brits like to do their cuddling and romancing behind closed doors.
+Brits also like to keep their displays of affection private.
+For example, North American people tend to hug and kiss people in public, whereas Brits like to do their cuddling and romancing behind closed doors.

 Football or rugby game on = whole day at the pub